virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 <font color="darkgreen">Content Modification Setup</font>
 =========================================================
 The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
+Please keep in mind that, when changing images and modifying files, the referencing throughout `.md` and `.ipynb` files needs changing as well.

-The content in terms od the `.ipynb` & `.md` files are to be placed in the root of the `data-science-for--esm` folder, and specified in the `_toc.yml` file.
+in The content in terms od the `.ipynb` & `.md` files are to be placed in the root of the `data-science-for--esm` folder, and specified in the `_toc.yml` file.
 If not being placed in the root, the workflow will be unable to locate the files specified in the `_toc.yml`, resulting in the unsuccessful deployment, and not accessible `github.io` site.

 Both `_config.yml`, as well as the `_toc.yml``are to remain in the root of the `data-science-for esm` folder.
 In the `_config.yml` details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, can be defined.
 Please use the already provided `_toc` and `_config.yml` files as a template, and follow the provided structure.